Semyon Kirlian: Torn leaf experiment

 A typical demonstration used as evidence for the existence of these energy fields involved taking Kirlian photographs of a picked leaf at set intervals.
 The gradual withering of the leaf was thought to correspond with a decline in the strength of the aura.
 In some experiments, if a section of a leaf was torn away after the first photograph, a faint image of the missing section would sometimes remain when a second photograph was taken.
 If the imaging surface is cleaned of contaminants and residual moisture before the second image is taken, then no image of the missing section would appear.

 The living aura theory is at least partially repudiated by demonstrating that leaf moisture content has a pronounced effect on the electric discharge coronas; more moisture creates larger, more dynamic corona discharges.
 As the leaf dehydrates, the coronas will naturally decrease in variability and intensity.
 As a result, the changing water content of the leaf can affect the so-called Kirlian aura.
 Kirlian's experiments did not provide evidence for an energy field other than the electric fields produced by chemical processes, and the streaming process of coronal discharges.

 The coronal discharges identified as Kirlian auras are the result of stochastic electric ionization processes, and are greatly affected by many factors, including the voltage and frequency of the stimulus, the pressure with which a person or object touches the imaging surface, the local humidity around the object being imaged, how well grounded the person or object is, and other local factors affecting the conductivity of the person or object being imaged.
 Oils, sweat, bacteria, and other ionizing contaminants found on living tissues can also affect the resulting images.

 Widespread recognition

 It was not until the early 1960s, however, that the Kirlians' efforts attracted widespread recognition and official support, once popular journalists wrote a series of newspaper and magazine articles about Kirlian photography.
 The Kirlians were awarded a pension and were provided with a pleasant new apartment and a well-equipped laboratory in Krasnodar.
 Their first scientific paper on Kirlian photography was published in 1961, in the (Russian) Journal of Scientific and Applied Photography.
 Scientific institutions around the Soviet Union were set to work on Kirlian photography in 1962.

 The first appearance in the US is unknown, but an educational film about Kirlian photography and energy emissions from living things was seen in a Southern California elementary school about 1964.

+He was a recipient of the title Honored Inventor of the RSFSR.